facebookresearch/textlesslib/examples/expresso/dataset/README.md

     * md5:
 ### Directory Structure

-A typical top-level directory layout
+The expresso dataset directory has the following structure:
 ```
 expresso/
 ├───README.txt